-- 1. in accordance with the requirements of the LGA and - 2. to maximise the return on investments after taking into account the level of risk attributable to the type of investment made, and the level of funds required to ensure that Council meets its budget obligations.
+- 1. in accordance with the requirements of the LGA and - 2. to maximise the return on investments after considering the level of risk attributable to the type of investment made, and the level of funds required to ensure that Council meets its budget obligations.